jluysvi/blog_repo/content/posts/sales_funnels.md

 The idea of a sales funnel is to gradually “warm up” your potential customers over a period of time by offering them value over a longer time span instead of trying to jump directly into your sales pitch.
 The “classic” sales funnel was thought up way back in 1898 by E St Elmo Lewis and the core principles are just as relevant and effective today, though there _have_ been some modern iterations of sales funnels by pioneers like Richard Branson, which we’ll discuss a bit later.

-The classic sales four consists of four distinct steps: Awareness, Interest, Desire and Action or AIDA for short.
+The classic sales funnel consists of four distinct steps: Awareness, Interest, Desire and Action, or AIDA for short.
 Let’s explore each step a little further.